redmix-run/redmix/packages/create-cedar-app/README.md

 npx create-cedar-app@canary /path/to/project
 ```

-Note that this will still create a project with the latest stable version, but run the canary version of create-cedar-app, and is mainly useful for debugging this package, and not the redwood canary release.
+Note that this will still create a project with the latest stable version, but run the canary version of create-cedar-app, and is mainly useful for debugging this package, and not the CedarJS canary release.

 You can specify any tag or version instead of `@canary`